huihongxiao/vmware-nsx/README.rst

 #.
 User triggers booting VM.
 #.
 Nova creates VM.
 #.
-Nova calls Neutron to do port-binding.
+Nova calls Neutron to create/update port.
 #.
-Neutron pass the actual host to 3rd-SDN to let it know which leaf
+Nova gets the port information from Neutorn and uses to spawn VM.
-   switch manages the VM.
+   Since VIO don't have l2 agent, the mechanism here is simpler than OpenStack community solution.

 Migrate VM
 ----------